innocellence/New-Corporate-Site/_whitepaper/2016-08-24-what-is-usability-testing-and-why-is-it-important-for-web-and-app-design.md

 In addition to ensuring a high-quality user experience, here are some other key reasons why usability testing is so important:

 - **Guides Team Alignment:** Everyone has ideas about what the user "wants."
 And while pharma IT and digital agency creative teams may have different opinions, usability testing can help confirm which ideas are embraced by users, enabling everyone to gain alignment on what's best for users.
 - **Optimizes Operational Expenses:** By applying usability testing early in a project to verify which design decisions provide the best user experience, it's possible to eliminate additional late phase design and coding work.
 - **Improves Brand Perception:** By eliminating any potential usability issues, it's possible to increase user satisfaction with the brand's websites and apps, leading to improvement in brand perception and user retention for apps.

-####What Types of Usability Testing Are There?
+### What Types of Usability Testing Are There?
 When it comes to usability testing, there are two primary types of testing worth understanding:

 - **Formative:** focuses on diagnosing and fixing problems while a product is in development — this type of usability testing is typically repeated during development to optimize usability.
 - **Summative:** focuses on establishing a metric baseline for validating that the product meets  user requirements after completion — this type of usability testing generally requires larger numbers of participants for greater statistical validity.

-####Does Your Organization Conduct Usability Testing?
+### Does Your Organization Conduct Usability Testing?
 As a User Researcher, it's my job to oversee the usability testing conducted on our clients' websites and apps.
 And I can tell you from experience that it has saved our clients countless hours of design and development time, enabling them to provide systems that deliver a vastly improved user experience.

 For multinationals that are continuously in the process of updating and developing new websites and apps across markets, investing in an innovation lab or partnering with an agency that operates one is an ideal way to ensure that they have the talent and resources needed to deliver a good, consistent user experience across digital systems.

-***How has usability testing impacted the performance of your organization's websites and apps?
-Share your experience with us by commenting below!***
+**How has usability testing impacted the performance of your organization's websites and apps?**

-Image Credit: Pixabay